 The global agrochemicals market share is divided into different segments according to the Product, Application and Region (Geographies).

-By Product, the global agrochemicals market is segmented into Fertilizers, Plant Growth Regulators and others.
+The global agrochemicals market is segmented into Fertilizers, Plant Growth Regulators and others.
 In 2021, fertilizer accounted for 69.2% of global revenue.
 Fertilizers boost crop output quickly.
 Growing crop/food demand worldwide puts strain on agricultural land; thus, farmers use more fertilizers to boost crop productivity and yield.
 Fertilizers include nitrogenous, phosphatic, potassium, and secondary fertilizers.
 Nitrogenous fertilizer is likely to grow the most.

 Nitrogen fertilizers boost plant growth and yields.
 Using more nitrogenous fertilizers harms the ecosystem, notably waterways.
 In terms of revenue, the crop protection chemicals industry is predicted to increase quickly.
 Insecticides, fungicides, herbicides, rodenticides, bactericides, etc. are crop protection chemicals.
 Herbicide dominates crop protection chemicals.
 Agriculture uses herbicides widely.
 They're employed to control crop weeds.

-By Application, the global agrochemicals market is segmented into Cereal & Grains, Fruits & Vegetables and others.
+The global agrochemicals market is segmented into Cereal & Grains, Fruits & Vegetables and others.
 In 2021, cereal & grains had a 49.8% market share.
 Cereal & grains are Asia Pacific's most consumed crops.
 Cereals and grains are cultivated globally.
 Cereals and grains almost always need fertilizer.
 Increasing cereal and grain consumption in other regions drives demand for fertilizers.
 Rice, wheat, and other crops utilize the most agrochemicals.

 Soil nutrient deficit can reduce wheat and rice yields by reducing bioavailable nutrients.
 Fruits & vegetables are predicted to have the highest CAGR.
 This growth is due to customers' increasing health consciousness and desire for fresh fruits and vegetables.
 Agrochemicals help fruits and vegetables flourish.
 Pesticides help farmers produce safe, high-quality, cheap fruits and vegetables.

-By Geography, the global agrochemicals market is segmented into North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.
+The global agrochemicals market is segmented into North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.
 The Asia Pacific had a 30% revenue share in 2021.
 Large crop-producing countries account for this significant percentage.
 World's largest agricultural producer.
 India, China, and Japan are regional market contributors.
 China is a major consumer, exporter, and producer of fertilizers and insecticides.
 China's agriculture uses the most pesticides.
 India is the fourth-largest producer of agrochemicals after China, Japan, and the U.S. Agriculture drives the region's per capita income.

 North America produces maize, sorghum, blueberries, and almonds.
 The U.S. produces, consumes, and exports agrochemicals.
 Better grain prices, favorable weather, and diminishing trade concerns with China also drive the market.
 Western U.S. drought has also boosted miticide consumption.
 Growing demand for commodities like maize, sorghum, soybean, and blueberry helped the U.S. dominate the North American agrochemicals market.